 Bullying and How To Stop It

-If Your Preteen Is Being Bullied
+If Your Child Is Being Bullied

 - Teach and practice positive body language: head up, eye contact, strong voice with "I want" statements like, "I want you to leave me alone," or "I want you to stop that now."
-They can also try, "Yeah, whatever," and walking away.

 - Tell them he/she is not alone.
 Abuse from others is painful and isolating.
 Remind your child that emotions change, and that kids often tease others when they feel insecure about themselves.
 Find books or movies with characters in similar situations, and encourage your child's true friendships, especially those outside of school.
-Bullies do not pick on a kid in a group.

-If Your Preteen Is the Bully
+If Your Child Is the Bully

 - This can be a very difficult thing for a parent to hear.
 Stay calm and listen.
 Thank whoever told you and apologize for the trouble.
 Assure them that you will take action right away.